chocolatey/docs/input/en-us/general/faqs.md

 * the actual install location if using an installer
 * MSI cache for MSIs - Windows caches the complete MSI binaries (and now you know where all that space went)

 If you are on a licensed edition of Chocolatey, you can turn on Package Reducer and the first two items above no longer take up any significant space.
 This can reduce space usage in the order of GBs for some installations of Chocolatey.
-See [[Package Reducer|FeaturesPackageReducer]] for more details.
+See [Package Reducer](./features/paid/package-reducer) for more details.